Leo High School (Indiana)

-Leo Junior/Senior High School is an East Allen County Schools high school located in Leo-Cedarville, Indiana.

-It serves: Leo-Cedarville and Grabill.
+Leo High School is an East Allen County Schools high school located in Leo-Cedarville, Indiana.
+It serves Leo-Cedarville and Grabill.

 Athletics

 Leo currently competes in the Northeast Eight Conference.
 They were previously in the Allen County Athletic Conference (ACAC) and left in 2015.
-In addition to the IHSAA sanctioned sports, they also have compete in boys' rugby team, boys and girls lacrosse, and boys' ice hockey.
+In addition to the IHSAA sanctioned sports, they also have competed in boys' rugby, boys' and girls lacrosse, and boys' ice hockey.